The UNC Policy Manual

 B. “Private Gift” or “Private Contribution.”
 A donation from a private individual or entity (including any foundation or business entity).
 Federal grant funds do not meet the definition of a “private gift” or “private contribution.”
 Private contributions to institutional endowment funds must be given or pledged specifically for the purposes of the trust fund, and only contributions received after July 1, 1985, may be credited to the special endowment fund of the institution.

 C. “Special Needs Institutions.”
-Refers to the following institutions, which have targeted missions and smaller enrollments: University of North Carolina School of the Arts and the University of North Carolina at Asheville.
+Refers to the following institutions, which have targeted missions and smaller enrollments: the North Carolina School of Science and Mathematics, the University of North Carolina School of the Arts, and the University of North Carolina at Asheville.

 III.
 General